dalenfree/azure-resume-challenge/README.md

 >Make sure the title of your html file matches the value you put in the **Static Website** blade of the blob resource.
 Took me a couple tries to get that right...

 ## Step 5: HTTPS
-This is where things started to get dicey for me.
+This is where things started to get fun.
+The documentation on the *Cloud Resume Challenge* site pointed toward using **Azure CDN**, but it seems that is not available any longer, and that **Azure Front Door** is the only option available for linking a custom domain with the correct certificates for HTTPS.

 I discovered that the Azure free trial I was on did not support the use of **Azure Front Door**, which is necessary for configuring HTTPS, so I went on a tangent learning expereince spelunking the subscription options. *However* I later remembered that Azure gave a $200 credit for the first 30 days of my new account, so I used the credits to activate Front Door.
 It seems this option is not particularly sustainable in the long term (~$50 CDN/month!), so I decided to work within the 30 day time frame and shut down the project upon completion, lest I incur unneccesary costs.

 ## Step 6: DNS
 It took me a surprisingly long time to troubleshoot this step.
-At first I thought it would be sufficient to use the Endpoint hostname from the Static Website, but I later discovered that using the Endpoint hostname of the Azure Front Door resource is actually the way to do it (in retrospect, seems pretty obvious).
+At first I thought it would be sufficient to point my custom domain to the Endpoint hostname from the Static Website, but I later discovered that using the Endpoint hostname of the Azure Front Door resource is actually the way to do it (in retrospect, seems pretty obvious).
 I use Porkbun, and it was pretty easy to configure once I knew which CNAME I had to use.

 >[!TIP]
 >The Endpoint hostname of your Azure Front Door resource is the answer/value for the CNAME that you should direct your custom domain!
 Remember the TXT secret as well!